InMOOC

 Open :

 Abstract: In this lesson, you only have exercises.
-We show how to get and simulate three dimensional robots.
+We show how to get the state equations for three dimensional robots.
+We also explain how to simulate them with 3D graphic.

 Start from the file dzhanibekov.py.